Thangapandi-K/DAY-35-MongoDB-Task/README.md

 10. Delete the products which product price value are 28.

-- Queries for finding the datas have been saves in [MongoDB Quesries Task](./MongoDB%20Queries%20Task.pdf) File.
+- Queries for finding the datas from [database](./products.json) have been saves in [MongoDB Quesries Task](./MongoDB%20Queries%20Task.pdf) File.